miltonleon86/graylog-kube/README.md

 ##### Deleting the Pods would mean that you lose all graylog data.
 Do not use this in production.
 At least not with the current pod volume yml conf.

+* TODOs
+  * Check why UDP errors are not being show on the cluster Graylog.
+  * Do not open any external endpoint.
+Graylog should be deployed as a kube-system kubernetes intern api.